kmitj/iTunesSearchAPI/README.md

-iTunesSearchAPI
+# iTunesSearchAPI

-Requirements:
+## Requirements:

   Xcode: Version 15 or later

   iOS: Requires iOS 13 or later

-Swift: Version 5.9
+  Swift: Version 5.9 or later